oven-sh/security-provider-template/README.md

 ## Testing

-This template comes with a test file already setup.
-It tests for a known malicious package version.
-You can remove or edit this test file as you see fit.
+This template includes tests for a known malicious package version.
+Customize the test file as needed.

 ```bash
 bun test